 Regular/Express Mail

+Fund Name

-Fund Name c/o Gemini Fund Services, LLC P.O.
-Box 541150 Omaha, NE 68154
+c/o Ultimus Fund Solutions, LLC

+P.O.
+Box 541150

+Omaha, NE 68154

 Overnight Mail

+Fund Name

-Fund Name c/o Gemini Fund Services, LLC 4221 North 203rd Street, Suite 100 Elkhorn, NE 68022
+c/o Ultimus Fund Solutions, LLC

+4221 North 203rd Street, Suite 100

+Elkhorn, NE 68022

-Redemptions by Telephone: The telephone redemption privilege is automatically available to all new accounts except retirement accounts.
+Redemptions by Telephone: The telephone redemption privilege is automatically available to all new accounts.
 If you do not want the telephone redemption privilege, you must indicate this in the appropriate area on your account application or you must write to the applicable Fund and instruct it to remove this privilege from your account.
 The proceeds, which are equal to number of shares times NAV less any applicable deferred sales charges or redemption fees, will be sent by mail to the address designated on your account or sent electronically, via ACH or wire, directly to your existing account in a bank or brokerage firm in the United States as designated on your application.
 To redeem by telephone, call the Funds at 1-855-RED-FUND (733-3863).
 The redemption proceeds normally will be sent by mail or electronically within three business days after receipt of your telephone instructions.
-IRA accounts are not redeemable by telephone.
+If you own an IRA, you will be asked whether or not the Fund(s) should withhold federal income tax.